Oak Tutorial

 now blocks

-A now block creates a new context.
-Statements inside the block use the new context.
-At the end of the block, its context is added to the outer context.
+A now block creates a new buffer.
+Statements inside the block use the new buffer.
+At the end of the block, its buffer is added to the outer buffer.

 axiom A: for all x, p(x)